jerrymf/sClass.js/README.md

 var JediKnight = $Class({
-  extending: Knight // you can see we give reference to Knight });
+  extending: Knight // as you can see we give reference to Knight });

 JediKnight.prototype.$constructor = function() {